edgecollective/edge-blog/projects/ojofeliz.md

 Another example of a version of the (open source) online database system we'd previously developed (in this case, used for chicken coop temperatures) is [here](http://bayou.pvos.org/data/834ksnvaq3hn?plot_param=temperature_c).

-In addition, Edge Collective had also previously developed an [open source LoRa radio + satellite modem gateway] in a previous design (see Figs 9 and 10), which was designed to relay data from field sensor relay nodes in a very similar manner to the planned system for this project.
+Edge Collective had also previously developed an [open source LoRa radio + satellite modem gateway] in a previous design (see Figs 9 and 10), which was designed to relay data from field sensor relay nodes in a very similar manner to the planned system for this project.

 | [![](/img/ojofeliz/quahog_schem.png)](/img/ojofeliz/quahog_schem.pdf) |
 |:--:|